walsh9/1k-asciibots/README.md

 # 1k ASCII Mini Robot Factory

+**Note: This code was written for a 1K contest and is pretty unreadable.
+For a non-obfuscated version with more features see [this repository](https://github.com/walsh9/ASCII-Robots)**

 The blog, [Boing Boing](http://boingboing.net/), used to run a spinoff technology site called Boing Boing Gadgets.
 In 2008, they ran a 1k code contest with the following preface.

 > 1 kilobyte.
 1 kibibyte.
 1 kilobit.
 1,000 ASCII characters.
 Source code, file size, tile size, the number of letters in a short story: you decide.
 Use your imagination.
 Give us a thousand of whatever you want.
 A 1,000 byte JPG, MP3 or textfile.
 Need a little extra?
 1,024 will do, we’re not religious.
 We’re cool.
 Just make it 1K of awesome, k?